omarandlorraine/strop/README.md

  * **mips**, which targets the MIPS I architecture
     * Supports the GTE coprocessor found in a Playstation 1, thanks to the [trapezoid-core](https://github.com/Amjad50/Trapezoid) dependency.
+    * Does not support hardware floating point since emulation for that is lacking, but softfloat is supposed to work
  * **sm83**, which targets the SM83, also known as the Gameboy CPU